Emma Herland

 Emma Herland (1856 – 1947) was a French painter.

 Biography

 Herland was born in Cherbourg and became a pupil of Jules Lefebvre and Benjamin Constant.
-She first exhibited at the Paris Salon in 1879.
+She first exhibited at the Paris Salon of 1879.
 She was a member of the Société des Artistes Français from 1886 onwards and won an honourable mention in 1901.

 Her work Children Eating Soup in a Charity School was included in the book Women Painters of the World.
 Herland died in Quimper.